romanepifanov/UFU_Tasks_2/README.md

 * Corps
 * Telephone
 * NameDean
-*Override ToString method for Deanery model*
+*2) Override ToString method for Deanery model*

-*2) Create child class "Chair".
+*3) Create child class "Chair".
 It should has property:*
 * Name
 * Owner
 * TrainingDirection
-*Override ToString method for Deanery model*
+*4) Override ToString method for Deanery model*

-*3) Create child class "DepartmentTeacher".
+*5) Create child class "DepartmentTeacher".
 It should has property:*
 * Name
 * Chair
 * Position
 * Experience
 * Disciplines
-*Override ToString method for Deanery model*
+*6) Override ToString method for Deanery model*

-*4) Create child class "FacultyComposition".
+*7) Create child class "FacultyComposition".
 It should has property:*
 * Name
 * Position
-*Override ToString method for Deanery model*
+*8) Override ToString method for Deanery model*

-*5) Also create class for store faculties.
+*9) Also create class for store faculties.
 Methods:*
 * Add faculty
 * Show all faculties